Holy Week and Easter St. Paul’s

 Maundy Thursday – The Last Supper & Foot Washing

 On this night, Jesus gathers with his disciples for the Passover meal.
 He humbles himself by washing their feet, modeling servant love.
-During the meal, he institutes the Eucharist, offering bread and wine as his body and blood—a gift of grace for all time.
+During the meal, he institutes the Eucharist, offering bread and wine as his body and blood.
 As the evening unfolds, Jesus is betrayed by Judas and arrested, beginning his journey toward the cross.

 Good Friday – The Crucifixion